sparanoid/almace-scaffolding/README.md

     ├── *.html (Jekyll-generated static pages)
     └── README.md (your own readme)

+You can see this [live demo](http://jksf.github.io/) how to make them friends.

 ## Managing Media

 Media files are located in `./assets/` and grouped by different formats: